USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

-For historical reasons, this is known as an example of the "incoherent tunneling".
-The off-diagonal elements of the density matrix in computational bases(Z-bases) during the entire evolution are 0 (shown in the next section).
+For historical reasons, this is known as an example of "incoherent tunneling".
+The off-diagonal elements of the density matrix in the computational basis (the Z-basis) vanish during the entire evolution (shown in the next section).

 ### Redfield equation

-What would happen to the Redfield equation in this regime?
+What happens to the Redfield equation in this regime?
 We can also try:

 ```julia
 H = DenseHamiltonian([(s)->1.0], [σz+0.1*σx])